Skip to main content

 Definitions

-Advanced Standing: a procedure for granting credit to a student for previous educational courses completed at the College or another institution.
+Advanced standing: a procedure for granting credit to a student for previous educational courses completed at the College or another institution.

-Life Experience: Experiences such as self-directed study, paid employment, volunteer work and other learning experiences.
+Life experience: experiences such as self-directed study, paid employment, volunteer work and other learning experiences.

-Prior Learning Assessment and Recognition (PLAR): Refers to the identification, assessment and recognition of skills that results in the granting of course credit based on the formal demonstration of prior learning acquired through self-directed study, work, volunteer work or Life Experience.
+Prior Learning Assessment and Recognition (PLAR): refers to the identification, assessment and recognition of skills that results in the granting of course credit based on the formal demonstration of prior learning acquired through self-directed study, work, volunteer work or life experience.
 Numeric grades received for PLAR will be included in the calculation of a student’s grade point average.

-Transfer Credit: Is granted when a student has successfully completed a course or courses from an accredited and recognized post-secondary institution that is/are evaluated as equivalent to (a) Cambrian course(s).
+Transfer credit: is granted when a student has successfully completed a course or courses from an accredited and recognized post-secondary institution that is/are evaluated as equivalent to (a) Cambrian course(s).

 Policy Statements